 - Produce data to be mined by policy makers

-- Collectively come to overarching lessons about particular problems (e.g.: Page Fortna—along with many others—on peacekeeping works) (N.B.
+- Collectively come to overarching lessons about particular problems (e.g.: Page Fortna—along with many others—about how peacekeeping works) (N.B.
 I think lesson #12 from the original post – “academic ideas can open the way for new narratives that can be widely influential in policy circles” – actually falls under this rubric)

 - Tap research on “cases of” that yield different analogies and thus different policy responses (for instance, how popular revolutions play out yields different potential responses if you think Iran 1979 versus the Philippines 1986)

 - Delve deeply into a particular area for rich insights into cultures and practices specific to a place

 - Draw on research for policy advocacy through op-eds or blogs

 - Create analysis in partnership with policymakers – more likely to happen in a think tank but also among academics that contract with governments specifically to solve policy problems